 b) A written examination covering questions related to the student's chosen area of research for the Ph.D. thesis.

 c) An oral examination with Emphasis on the student's chosen area of research, but dealing also with subjects related to the written examination and possibly several selected sound recordings.

 a) A written examination in music analysis; students will be assigned a small number of compositions prior to being examined.

-c) A written examination covering a body of music associated with the thesis topic and the literature, contemporary and historical, pertinent to this repertoire.
+c) An oral examination involving prepared oral presentations on four topics closely related to the thesis project, and directly engaging (i) a selected body of music associated with the thesis topic and (ii) selected scholarly contributions, contemporary and historical, pertinent to this repertoire.